coremaze/Mitten/README.md

 Mitten is an easy packet-level modding platform for Cube World which allows for control over a server using plugins.

-## Setting up a serer using Mitten
+## Setting up a server using Mitten

 Mitten operates as a "man in the middle" between the server and the clients: